chuchugo/war_game/readme.md

 6. Visit http://localhost:8000 and visit the below two web pages.

 ### start_game:
-visit: localhost:8000/start
-this page will return a JSON response
+Visit localhost:8000/start.
+This page will return a JSON response.

 after visiting the page, it will start a new round of game and return these info of the new game: